Non-Recourse, Ground-Up Development and Substantial Rehabilitation Multifamily Financing

-All loans are non-recourse to key principals both during construction and permanent financing subject to standard carve-outs.
+All loans are non-recourse to key principals during both construction and permanent financing, subject to standard carve-outs.

-All loans are fully assumable subject to FHA approval and a fee of 0.05% of the original FHA insured loan amount.
+All loans are fully assumable subject to FHA approval and a fee of 0.05% of the original FHA-insured loan amount.

 synopsis of costs

-- Phase 1 environmental review
+Phase 1 environmental review

-- Construction cost review
+Construction cost review

-- Plans and specs review
+Plans and specs review

-- FHA exam fee: 0.30% payed as 0.15% at pre-application and 0.15% at application.
+FHA exam fee: 0.30% paid as 0.15% at pre-application and 0.15% at application

-Lender’s legal, title, and other standard borrower closing costs.
+Lender’s legal, title, and other standard borrower closing costs

 Additional HUD Requirements and Items for consideration

-- The borrower must retain a qualified arms-length supervisory architect during the construction.
+The borrower must retain a qualified arms-length supervisory architect during the construction.

-- A cost certification for the general contractor and owner are required upon construction completion.
+A cost certification for the general contractor and owner are required upon construction completion.

-- Maximum underwritten occupancy of 93% for market rate properties and 95% for 90% rental assistance properties.
+Maximum underwritten occupancy of 93% for market-rate properties and 95% for 90% rental assistance properties.

-- Qualifies for Ginnie Mae guaranteed mortgage-backed securities, direct placement or may be used to credit enhance tax-exempt bonds
+Qualifies for Ginnie Mae-guaranteed, mortgage-backed securities, direct placement, or may be used to credit enhance tax-exempt bonds.